-Located at 1905 E. Parker Road in Plano, the Clubhouse is a daytime program for adults diagnosed with a severe mental illness who are in recovery.
+Located at 1905 E. Parker Road in Plano, the clubhouse is a daytime program for adults diagnosed with a severe mental illness who are in recovery.
 Judge said they have members as young as 18 and as old as 73.
-The Clubhouse is open from 8:30 a.m. to 4:30 p.m.
-Members participate in a “work-order day,” exposing them to socialization and giving them thoughtful work to help them transition back to employment and life itself.
+The clubhouse is open from 8:30 a.m. to 4:30 p.m., and members participate in a “work-order day,” exposing them to socialization and giving them thoughtful work to help them transition back to employment and life itself.

 But Prelude Clubhouse also partners with employers for its transitional employment program.
 This way, those who want to start transitioning back into the workforce can begin with a part-time job.

 Once someone signs up for the Clubhouse, they become members for life, Judge said.
 And that’s something the members take seriously.

 “Everyone there, you know, watches out for each other,” Judge said.
 “If somebody doesn’t show up that usually shows up every day, somebody gets on the phone and calls, ‘Are you okay?
 Do you need a mental health day?’”

 Although Prelude Clubhouse first opened its doors in McKinney on Feb.
 7, 2017, they weren’t “the real deal” yet, Judge said.
 And that’s because they’re part of Clubhouse International, the parent organization that they base their standards and guidelines on who must accredit them.

 A year later, they moved from McKinney to a church in Plano for more space.
 Someone donated a van to them transport members, and then they secured a transitional employment program and soon found themselves on their way to accreditation.
 Judge said becoming accredited was extremely important in terms of getting state funding to help with future projects and resources.